 The good news is that as a community, we can turn this around

 As a community who loves the best for our planet and our health, we can choose to:

 - pop your waste in the public garbage bins or take it home with you

 Our morning’s efforts raised $14,000 for Take 3 for the Sea!
 All donations are tax- deductible within Australia and help Take 3 reduce global plastic pollution through a range of education programs for schools, early childhood services, surf life saving clubs and the community.

-Click here if you would like to donate to Take 3 for The Sea.
 For more information about Take 3 for the Sea, head to take3.org